Tutorial: Campaign Statements

 Note: the filing schedules will be different if a primary election is held in a different month.

 For specific dates see the California Fair Political Practices Commission’s 2014 Filing Schedules.

 Three statements are filed for the November general election – in early October and late October leading up to the election, and then in December for expenditures from late October through the November election date.

 During the 90 days leading up to the November election, campaigns also must report within 24 hours any individual contributions of $1,000 or more.

 In a year in which no elections are scheduled, elected office holders still must file campaign statements every six months.

 Where the Statements are Filed

 For candidates for state office such the Assembly and Senate, Governor, Attorney General, etc., the statements are filed with the California Secretary of State in Sacramento.
-Major donor statements also are filed with the California Secretary of State.
+Major donor statements (see below) also are filed with the California Secretary of State.

 Each state legislator – Assembly or Senate – also must file a copy of his or her campaign statement with the county registrar of voters in the county that has the largest number of registered voters in the legislator’s district.